 Eric Rembold, Director

-The Office of Air and Marine's (OAM) presence on the Northern Border Region was established August 20, 2004.
-The Northern Border Region operating environment differs appreciably from other borders and requires a different law enforcement approach.
-Northern Border Region locations were chosen with the strategic goal of providing an efficient and appropriate interdiction/law enforcement response to criminal activity.
+The Office of Air and Marine's (OAM) presence on the Northern Region was established August 20, 2004.
+The Northern Region operating environment differs appreciably from other borders and requires a different law enforcement approach.
+Northern Region locations were chosen with the strategic goal of providing an efficient and appropriate interdiction/law enforcement response to criminal activity.

-The Northern Border Region is defined as the area between the U.S. and Canada, running from Washington State through Maine, including the Great Lakes region.
+The Northern Region is defined as the area between the U.S. and Canada, running from Washington State through Maine, including the Great Lakes region.
 The terrain, which ranges from densely forested lands on the west and east coasts to open plains in the middle of the country, is comprised of sparsely populated federal, state and tribal lands along the immediate border area.

 Bellingham Air and Marine Branch

-David Dunn, Director, Air Operations
+Kyle Price, Acting Director, Air Operations

 Mike Hoffman, Director, Marine Operations